 Planning a trip to Iceland but don’t want to break the bank?
-Read our handy money saving tips and save hundreds of dollars without sacrificing any of the experiences you’re dreaming of.
+Read our handy Iceland money-saving tips and save hundreds of dollars without sacrificing any of the experiences you’re dreaming of.
 Like what you read?
 Subscribe to our blog for more insider tips and amazing giveaways!

 1. Book tours and excursions well in advance:

-Your best chance of scoring a special is to book a few months out, when certain tour operators may offer 10-20% off.
+Your best chance of scoring a special is to book a few months out, when certain tour operators may offer 10-20% off during off-peek months.
 Keep in mind there is no official “low” season in Iceland although summer and Christmas break tend to fill up quickly.
 Also, remember that many of the experiences are seasonal and therefore only available certain times of the year.

 2. Bring snacks in your carry on:

 Everything costs more in Iceland and many of their snack options like smoked and dried fish may not be palatable for International visitors.
-If you like to snack between meals on things like protein bars, granola, jerky, trail mix or nuts pack and bring them along.
+If you like to snack between meals on things like protein bars, granola, jerky, trail mix, or nuts pack and bring them along.
 You can save a couple of hundred dollars this way as a single protein bar in Iceland may cost you $5-6.
 Additionally, families traveling with children may find that packing some of their favorite snacks ensures that everyone on the trip has a great experience.

 3. Book your hotel wisely:

 Choose a hotel slightly outside (but still within walking distance) from the main center of Old Town Reykjavik.
-This is a small, safe and very walkable city, so staying a few blocks further may save you up to $100/night.
+This is a small, safe, and very walkable city, so staying a few blocks further may save you up to $100/night.
 Also, remember that there are few accommodation options outside the main city of Reykjavik.
 Most lodging options fall into the category of rustic and comfortable.
 Some hotels offer only a few rooms and are regularly booked up by tour operators.
 Because Iceland gets more visitors than beds available the hotels in the countryside sell out months in advance

 4. Take public transportation:

 Taxis are notoriously expensive in Iceland and there is no Uber-like service available.
 A ride from the airport can run well over $100.
-The buses are extremely timely, clean and provide free wi-fi to utilize.
+The buses are extremely timely, clean, and provide travelers with free wi-fi.

 5. Breakfast included:

-Avoid the temptation to visit this highly overrated tourist hot spot and opt for one of the other less crowded, commercialized and expensive options like the Secret Lagoon.
+Avoid the temptation to visit this highly overrated tourist hot spot and opt for one of the other less crowded, commercialized, and inexpensive options like the Secret Lagoon.
 If you have your heart set on visiting the Blue Lagoon, make this a splurge (prices start at $262/person) and invest in a private Retreat Spa experience.

 8. Pack well and layer: